-Migration of Negroes from farms to the cities have added over 1,000,000 Negroes to northern cities alone and made the Negro worker an integral part of the working class in practically all the basic industries of the country.
+Migration of Negroes to the cities has added over 1,000,000 Negroes to northern cities alone in a decade and made the Negro worker an integral part of the working class in practically all the basic industries of the country.
 In 1920 there were 886,810 Negroes in manufacturing and mechanical industries; 1,064,000 in domestic and personal jobs; 312,000 in transportation; and 73,000 in mining.